Accelerynt-Security/Guardicore-Import-Assets/README.md

 ![recurrancea](Images/recurrancea.png)

 You should now have a table of your Guardicore assets and their properties in Sentinel.
-You can view the asset logs by returning to your Azure Sentinel workspace and clicking on “**Logs**”.
+You can view the asset logs by returning to your Microsoft Sentinel workspace and clicking on “**Logs**”.
 You should have a new custom log called “**GCAssets_CL**” – type that into your query window and click run.
 Set the time frame for 1 hour.
 Each line returned contains the details for each individual asset returned from the Guardicore API.

 ![finala](Images/finala.png)

-## Finding your Azure Sentinel Workspace ID and Primary/Secondary Key
+## Finding your Microsoft Sentinel Workspace ID and Primary/Secondary Key

-To find your Workspace ID and Primary/Secondary key, start by clicking on “**Settings**” from the Azure Sentinel workspace you want the incidents sent to.
-Then click on “**Workspace Settings**” under the Azure Search Bar.
+To find your Workspace ID and Primary/Secondary key, start by clicking on “**Settings**” from the Microsoft Sentinel workspace you want the incidents sent to.
+Then click on “**Workspace Settings**” under the Microsoft Search Bar.

 ![settings1](Images/settings1.png)